-Relating to Status Catego ry Value Obligation Reference Goods and services: Level 1 accredited agencies > \$20 million > \$35 million > \$50 million You may need to seek concurrence from a level 2 accredited agency or NSW procurement for the proposed procurement approach, based on the value and risk profile of the procurement (refer Section 3 Governance: 02 Accreditation for definition of level 1 and level 2 accreditation).
-Accreditation Program for Goods and Services Procurement Goods and services: Unaccredited You must follow the following processes to procure goods and services (non-construction) that are not covered under a whole-of-government arrangement: PBD 2020-04 Approved Procurement Arrangements agencies Value Process PBD-2019-05 Enforceable Procurement Provisions < \$10,000 Purchase from any supplier, subject to agency safety and infrastructure requirements and provided the rates are reasonable and consistent with normal market rates. \$10,000 - \$30,000 Obtain at least one written quotation. \$30,000 - \$680,000 Obtain at least three written quotations, or Conduct an appropriate procurement process approved by the agency head or an accredited agency within the cluster. ≥ \$680,000 ≥\$680,000 Comply with the EPP Direction if your agency is listed in Schedule 1 and the goods or services are not exempt under Schedule 2, and • Conduct a procurement process endorsed by an accredited agency within the cluster (preferred) or NSW Procurement.
-Construction: Unaccredited agencies ≤ \$1.3 million You may undertake construction work valued up to \$1.3 million.
-Accreditation Program for Construction Procurement \$1.3 million You must , for work valued over \$1.3 million, comply with the Assurance Process for Construction Procurement.
+Relating to Status Category Value Obligation Reference Goods and services: Level 1 accredited agencies > \$20 million > \$35 million > \$50 million You may need to seek concurrence from a level 2 accredited agency or NSW procurement for the proposed procurement approach, based on the value and risk profile of the procurement (refer Section 3 Governance: 02 Accreditation for definition of level 1 and level 2 accreditation).
+Accreditation Program for Goods and Services Procurement Goods and services: % You must follow the following processes to procure goods and services (non- construction) that are not covered under a whole-of-government arrangement: PBD 2021-04 Approved Procurement Unaccredited agencies Value Process Arrangements PBD-2019-05 Enforceable < \$10,000 Purchase from any supplier, subject to agency safety and infrastructure requirements and provided the rates are reasonable and consistent with normal market rates.
+Procurement Provisions \$10,000-\$30,000 Obtain at least one written quotation. \$30,000-\$680,000 Obtain at least three written quotations, or Conduct an appropriate procurement process approved by the agency head or an accredited agency within the cluster. ≥ \$680,000 Determine if the procurement is a covered procurement under PBD-2019-05 EPP Direction and comply if required and Conduct a procurement process endorsed by an accredited agency within the cluster (preferred) or NSW Procurement.
+You must obtain approval from their responsible Minister, before entering into whole-of-government contracts, with the relevant Minister to make an assessment as to whether Cabinet consideration is necessary.

+Relating to Status Category Value Obligation Reference Construction: Unaccredited agencies Ê ≤ \$1.3 million You may undertake construction work valued up to \$1.3 million (excluding GST).
+Accreditation Program for Construction Procurement & > \$1.3 million You must , for work valued over \$1.3 million, comply with the Assurance Process for Construction Procurement.
 Assurance Process for Construction Procurement